Goubermouche/Color-Picker/SRS.md

 ## 4. System properties
   ### 4.1 Color Picking
   #### 4.1.1 Description and Importance
-This feature is of vital importance, it is, in essence, the core of the application.
+This feature is of vital importance since it is, in essence, the core of the application.
 This property enables the user to hover a pixel on the screen and convert it to the selected color format and afterwards copy it to the clipboard.
   #### 4.1.2 Inputs and Outputs
 The mouse position, keyboard hook, and display reference will be supplied, and, as a result, the color can be sampled.
 The sampled color will then go through a color formatter and be copied to the clipboard - the final output.
   #### 4.1.3 Function Specification